-This story was sponsored by MitoQ.
+This article is sponsored by our partner, MitoQ.

 How John Marshall Beat Cancer and Took Charge of His Health

 In 2010, John Marshall was firing on all cylinders.
 He was a successful marketing professional, busy working in Australia.
 He and his wife were raising a 3-year-old son with another on the way.
 He’d always been focused on health and nutrition and an avid road cyclist.
 So when he discovered a small lump on his upper back, Marshall thought nothing of it.

 A few months later, the lump was still there.
 “I thought, ‘I better get it checked out,’ but I was still rather flippant about it,” he says.
 He got an ultrasound and was ordered an MRI.
 When Marshall discovered a team of 15 people analyzing the results on a monitor, he finally realized something wasn’t right.

 A biopsy confirmed that the lump wasn’t just cancer—it was a rare form of an extremely rare type of the disease.
 Marshall had an Ewing’s sarcoma, a soft tissue tumor usually only found in children and adolescent boys.
 It affects fewer than 1,000 people every year, and Marshall getting it as a 42-year-old man was simply bad luck, doctors said.
 Doctors told him that if it had spread from the supraspinatus muscle, in his shoulder, he’d have less than a 10 percent chance of survival.

 John Marshall’s Treatment: 12 Months of Getting Pumped With Poison